Clicky Skip to Content

 Shopping Refurbished Goods

-It’s worth doing some research on the seller before you commit to buying a refurbished item from eBay.
-It’s worth looking into their ratings, the number of products they have sold, and how their refurbishment process works.
+It’s worth researching the seller before buying a refurbished item from eBay.
+It’s worth looking into their ratings, the number of products sold, and how their refurbishment process works.
 Ask the seller if you don’t find what you are looking for.

 Many manufacturers also have certified refurbished devices available for purchase, often at a substantial discount.
 You can purchase a used or refurbished iPhone from a few shops, such as Apple’s website.
 Amazon also has a Certified refurbished storefront where you can browse all the available devices.

 Amazon allows seller and manufacturer refurbishment.
-If a seller’s refurbishment is not perfect, Amazon can remove the Certified Refurbished label.
+If a seller’s refurbishment is imperfect, Amazon can remove the Certified Refurbished label.
 These items are covered under the Amazon Renewed Guarantee.
 It provides a 90-day warranty for the US and 12 months in Europe.

 Refurbishing Tech Hardware